luca-martial/luca-martial.github.io/_pages/projects.md

 {% include figure image_path="/images/hacker-news.png" caption="
 In this project, I worked with a data set of submissions to popular technology site [Hacker News](https://news.ycombinator.com/).<br/><br/>

-Hacker news is a site started by the startup incubator [Y Combinator](https://www.ycombinator.com/), where user-submitted stories (known as 'posts') are voted and commented upon, similar to reddit.<br/><br/>
+Hacker News is a site started by the startup incubator [Y Combinator](https://www.ycombinator.com/), where user-submitted stories (known as 'posts') are voted and commented upon, similar to Reddit.<br/><br/>

 I was specifically interested in posts whose titles begin with either 'Ask HN' or 'Show HN'.
 Users submit 'Ask HN' posts to ask the Hacker News community a specific question.
 Likewise, users submit 'Show HN' posts to show the Hacker News community a project, product, or just generally something interesting.<br/><br/>